davidmoten/xuml-compiler/README.md

 In detail, a system specified in java code using helper methods provided by xUmlCompiler is used to generate java persistence annotated (JPA) classes.
 [Guice](https://github.com/google/guice) is used to inject action language (java) for methods and events. xUmlCompiler offers a swing viewer for the system and generates persistence.xml resources for quick testing turnaround.

-Note that a completely reworked model compiler is at http://github.com/davidmoten/xuml-tools.
+**Note** that a completely reworked model compiler is at http://github.com/davidmoten/xuml-tools.
 The primary difference is a reworked metamodel in accordance with Leon Starr's work and support for concurrency.

+**Features**
+* uses hibernate 5.x
+* requires Java 8
+* compatible with Java 11, 17
+* slf4j logging

 ===News===
 | Date      | Comment     |